JanHerca/urantiapedia/output/wikijs/en/article/606/The_Purpose_Of_The_5th_Epochal_Revelation.md

 To try to answer this question, let us take a look at URANTIA Paper 99, “The Social Problems of Religion”, written by a Melchizedek of Nebadon and addressed specifically to problems currently confronting our planet.
 In the past, religion did not have to adjust its attitude to extensive changes in economic and political systems; today the rapidity of changes in living conditions are such that institutional modifications must be greatly accelerated, and religion must quicken its adaptation to an ever-changing social order.
 We are told that this period of gross instability will endure for 1000 years; that the human race must become reconciled to a procession of changes, adjustments, and readjustments, and that mankind is on the march toward a new and unrevealed destiny.

 If we believe in the validity of the 5th Epochal Revelation, we have no option other to than to take these prophetic statements into account.
 Many of us may feel an urgency about getting on with changing and saving the world right now.
 But this prophecy is telling us that as fast as we remedy a world problem, new changes will be occurring that will require different adjustments and this situation will be with us for at least 1000 years.
-What is the role of religion to be?
-[Paragraph 2 of Section 1](/en/The_Urantia_Book/99#p1_2) states:
+What is the role of religion to be? <a id="a44_477"></a>[Paragraph 2 of Section 1](/en/The_Urantia_Book/99#p1_2) states:

-“Religion must become a forceful influence for moral stability and spiritual progression,” and in [paragraph 3](/en/The_Urantia_Book/99#p1_3), “The paramount mission of religion as a social influence is to stabilize the ideals of mankind during these dangerous times of transition from one phase of civilization to another, from one level of culture to another.”
+“Religion must become a forceful influence for moral stability and spiritual progression,” and in <a id="a46_98"></a>[paragraph 3](/en/The_Urantia_Book/99#p1_3), “The paramount mission of religion as a social influence is to stabilize the ideals of mankind during these dangerous times of transition from one phase of civilization to another, from one level of culture to another.”
 Paragraph 4 tells us there are no new religious duties to perform, that the role of religion is to be a wise guide and experienced counselor.
 But the leaders of our best religious institutions know all that, and there is certainly plenty of wisdom and experience to draw upon in the churches, seminaries, theological colleges, university departments of religion and so on.
 So why was the 5th Epochal Revelation necessary?

 Perhaps Section 2 of the Paper supplies an answer to this question.
 We are told that institutional religion is unable to provide the necessary leadership and inspiration because it is in a catch 22 situation.
 It cannot reconstruct itself until society has been radically reconstructed.
 Section 2 then goes on to tell us that religionists must function in society, industry, and politics as individuals, not as groups or institutions.